mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 ![dlv debug](images/dlv-debug-5.jpg)

 ##### Passing in debuggee arguments
-Note that if the program being debugged (the debuggee) has any arguments, you would add them after the -- separator as highlighted in the above example .
+If the program being debugged (the debuggee) has any arguments, you would add them after the -- separator as highlighted in the above example .
 The bridge executable has several arguments, as shown in ./examples/run-bridge.sh. file

 ##### Connecting to the debug session
 At this point you can connect to the headless server using the **delve connect** command from another terminal